-In short, email personalization is the act of targeting an email campaign to a specific subscriber by using the data and information you have about them.
-This may include information like their first name, where they live, the last product they bought, and the last time they visited your website, among others.
+In short, email personalization targets an email campaign to a specific subscriber by using the data and information you have about them.
+Data may include information like their first name, where they live, the last product they bought, and the last time they visited your website.

-Once you leverage the right tactics to step away from bulk messaging, you can make your customers feel like super VIPs, which can lead to increased engagement and more sales.
+Once you leverage the right tactics to step away from bulk messaging, you can make your customers feel like super VIPs, leading to increased engagement and sales.

 Why is personalization important in email marketing?